Myriopteris wrightii

 Myriopteris wrightii, formerly known as Cheilanthes wrightii, is a species of cheilanthoid fern with the common name Wright's lipfern.
 It is native to the southwestern United States and northern Mexico.

 Description

 Myriopteris wrightii grows from a long creeping rhizome that is 1 to 3 mm in diameter with brown scales often deciduous on older portions of stem.
-The leaves are clustered to somewhat scattered and 4 to 25 cm long and 1 to 4 cm wide.
+The leaves are clustered to somewhat scattered and long and 1 to 4 cm wide.
 As the fronds first emerge, their vernation is circinate (tightly coiled).
 The leaf petiole is brown and grooved adaxially (upper side).
 The leaf color is medium green, sometimes with a silvery or bluish cast.
 The leaf blade is lanceolate to ovate-deltate in shape and 2-pinnate-pinnatifid at the base.
 The ultimate leaflets are oblong to linear with the largest 3 to 7 mm in length, and hairless on both upper and lower sides.
 The leaflets curl under at their edges to form a false indusium.
 The sori are discontinuous and concentrated on interrupted lateral lobes.